Albert-Gao/veasy/docs/initial-state.md

 ```

 Just that easy, you declare how you want it to be, then it will just looks like that. :)

+Now you can:

+- Move on to final [binding](/binding) section

+- To learn how to [add your own state to the root level of generated state](/customize-add).
+- To learn how to [add your own state as a child of field item state](/customize-reuse).